-Scenario 2 - NO: Each musician in the band wants to see their own music for their own instrument.
+Scenario 2: NO - Each musician in the band wants to see their own music for their own instrument.

 The solution here would be for each musician to have their own device running Power Music.
-For example MusicOne systems - the 10 inch Pad and 16 inch versions are good for most musicians and for conductors or musicians with complex scores, the MusicOne 24 has a screen big enough to display 3 pages in landscape mode or a full orchestral score in portrait mode.

-But the devices can be any mix of Windows tablets or laptops, iPads or Macs running Power Music.
+For example a MusicOne 16 which is good for most musicians and for conductors or musicians with complex scores, the MusicOne 22 and 24 has a screen big enough to display 3 pages in landscape mode or a full orchestral score in portrait mode.
+Received a series of the serie tablets or laptops, iPads or Macs running Power Music.
 Each musician would be responsible for song selection and page turning.
 If several musicians want to see the same music then a second cloned screen can be added.